imagekitio/docs-keep-a-changelog/api-reference/api-introduction/api-keys.md

 # API keys

-ImageKit [authenticates](authentication.md) your API requests using your account’s API keys.
-If you don’t include your key when making an API request, or use an incorrect or outdated one, ImageKit returns a `403 - Forbidden` response.
+ImageKit [authenticates](authentication.md) your API requests using your account's API keys.
+If you don't include your key when making an API request or use an incorrect or outdated one, ImageKit returns a `403 - Forbidden` response.

 The list of APIs whose requests can be authenticated using API keys can be found [here](README.md).